 Fees for audit and related services paid to S.R.
 Batliboi & Co.
-LLP and to entities of the network of which statutory auditor is a part j.
+LLP and to entities of the network of which statutory auditor is a part 9.90 Other fees paid to S.R.
+Batliboi & Co.
+LLP and to entities of the network of which statutory auditor is a part 1.90 Total Fees 11.80 j.
 Disclosure under Master Direction - Non-Banking Financial Company - Systemically Important Non-Deposit taking Company and Deposit taking Company (Reserve Bank) Directions, 2016